In this guide we’ll take a look at the best rotavators for the UK market.

-There’s no denying that manual digging puts a strain on your lower back and arms no matter what level of fitness you’re working with or how light your carbon pronged fork – and that’s where a rotavator valiantly steps in to take the strain.
+There’s no denying that manual digging puts a strain on your lower back and arms no matter what level of fitness you’re working with or how light your carbon pronged fork – and that’s where a garden rotavator valiantly steps in to take the strain.

 Tempted?
 I’m not surprised.
 The problem is there are hundreds out there that could potentially do the job, so I have compiled together the 5 best rotavators that seriously move the earth.

 Before you jump into buying your dream rotavator think about what you actually need it for.

 It can be tempting to buy the biggest most powerful engine, but if you need to till over a small veggie patch one a year that’s a bit excessive.

 - Your Soil

 Consider your soil type.
 Loamy, sandy and aerated soils are the easiest to work with and require less power, but compacted clay soils need a tougher hand.